Harshal7797/Java-Applications/README.md

   # Java JDBC App
   ## Introduction
   JDBC stands for Java Database Connectivity.
-This JDBC app uses Java API to connec
+This JDBC app uses Java API to connect and execute the query with the database.
+JDBC API uses JDBC driver to connect with database.
   - What does this app do?
   ## Usage
   - explain arguments and behaviour